CESARDELATORRE/MLNETClusteringCustomerSegmentation/README.md

 # Customer Segmentation - Clustering sample

+## IMPORTANT: Its latest version is at the ML.NET Samples repo at https://github.com/dotnet/machinelearning-samples/tree/master/samples/csharp/getting-started/Clustering_CustomerSegmentation

 ## DataSet

 The dataset is split in two files, which are located in assets / data